-Within the Civic Historic District, there are two historic structures, Plainfield Young Men's Christian Association (YMCA) and City Hall Annex, within the Civic Historic District.
-This Plan acknowledges the historic significance of these its historic structures and the rich architectural and aesthetic value of these buildings.
+This Plan acknowledges the significance of its historic structures and the rich architectural and aesthetic value of these buildings.
 The Plan therefore, recommends inclusion of adaptive reuse development for these properties.

-a.
-Original historic features shall be preserved, replaced-inkind, and retained or relocated to the extent possible for continued use or creative interpretation.

-b.
-Materials and finishes shall be consistent with the historic character during rehabilitation.

-The City's Historic Preservation Guidelines shall be followed.

-d.
-The Planning Board may grant a reduction in permitted parking requirements.
+- a.
+Original historic features shall be preserved, replaced-in-kind, and retained or relocated to the extent possible for continued use or creative interpretation. - b.
+Materials and finishes shall be consistent with the historic character during rehabilitation. - c.
+The City's Historic Preservation Guidelines shall be followed. - d.
+The Planning Board may grant a reduction in permitted parking requirements. - e.

-e.
 Any addition or extension to an existing historically designated building shall contain similar architectural features and design and shall be replicated to the extent possible.